-Description The property comprises a two storey mid terraced house.
-Accommodation GROUND FLOOR: Entrance Hallway, Living Room and Kitchen.
-FIRST FLOOR: Two Bedrooms and Bathroom.
-Gross internal floor area (m2) 68m2 approximately.
-Neighbourhood and location The property is situated a short distance from the town centre of Penicuik.
+The property comprises a two storey mid-terraced house.
+GROUND FLOOR:- Entrance Vestibule, Living Room, Kitchen and Dining Room.
+FIRST FLOOR:- Two Bedrooms and Bathroom.
+74m2 approximately.
+The property is situated a short distance from the town centre of Penicuik.
 Surrounding properties are of a similar age, type and style of construction.
-Within a reasonable distance a range of facilities and amenities can be found.
-The property was built on behalf of the Local Authority.
-Age Built circa 1955.
-Weather Overcast but dry.
-Chimney stacks The chimney stack has been removed.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Within a reasonable distance, a range of facilities and amenities can be found.
+Built circa 1960.
+Dry and overcast.
+Visually inspected with the aid of binoculars where appropriate.
+Chimney stacks are formed in pointed brick.
+Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a pitched design clad in concrete tiles with a tiled ridge.
-Access to the roof space was gained through a ceiling hatch to the first floor hallway.
-Stored goods, and insulation around the access